CSCfi/csc-user-guide/docs/apps/gromacs.md

 -   Use a recent version - there has been significant speedup over the years
 -   Minimize unnecessary disk I/O - never run batch jobs with -v (the verbose flag) for mdrun
--   For large jobs, use full nodes (multiples of 40 cores on Puhti-rhel8 or multiples of 128 cores on Mahti), see example below.
+-   For large jobs, use full nodes (multiples of 40 cores on Puhti or multiples of 128 cores on Mahti), see example below.

 For a more complete description, consult the [mdrun performance checklist] on the